Certified Public Accountant Act

 (Attestation)

-The term "attest" or "attestation" as used in this Act means a CPA, acting pursuant to laws or regulations of the competent authority with the relevant jurisdiction, carrying out an audit, review, secondary review, or special audit, preparing an opinion based thereon, and affixing his or her signature or seal to the opinion.
+The term "attest" or "attestation" as used in this Act means a CPA, acting pursuant to laws or regulations of the competent authority with the relevant jurisdiction, carrying out an audit, review, secondary review, or special audit, preparing an opinion based thereon, and affixing their signature or seal to the opinion.

 Article 5